 As an alternative, physicists are looking at how compact femtosecond lasers could be used to develop smaller and less-costly proton sources.
 The basic principle consists of shooting an intense, short laser pulse at a thin solid target.
 The protons and other ions are pushed out of the target by the electrons and subsequently accelerated into the laser electric field, over distances as small as a few microns.

 Amplitude manufactures table-top intense lasers to generate heavy ions and protons beams.
-We help researchers around the world study how to generate the proton beams and how these beams interact with living cells.
+We help researchers around the world studying how to generate the proton beams and how these beams interact with living cells.
 The Pulsar product line has been designed to provide certain important features required by physicians in this domain, such as contrast ratio, beam quality, and stability.